#

 Conclusion: If you want to lose excess weight, don’t rely solely on diet and exercise.
 Quality and sufficient sleep is an essential part of a healthy body and stable weight.

-Scientific research is being conducted at the International Center for Molec…
+A seminar is being held at the International Center for Molecular Allergolog…